rileykc98/357-Mini-Project/index.md

 ![image](/resources/journey-map.jpg)

 ## Our solution
-In OptiScreen, we provide several functinoality in the super-app in order to improve your health level.
+For OptiScreen, we provide several functions in a super-app format improve your health level.

 ### 1. Zen Mode
-If you need focus on your task and feel distracted by the notification of the phone.
+If you need focus on your task and feel distracted by the phone notifications.
 Zen Mode can help you level up your concentration to the maximum level.
-Let's say you are a student need to focusing to study on your exam, and you need 2 hours for it.
-Input your time in Zen Mode, phone will be completly disable during these hours.
-No phone call, no pop up notification, you can only access the clock on your phone, and there is no way to unlock it until time is reached.
+Let's say you're a student who needs to study for an exam, and you need two hours of peace and quiet.
+Input your time in Zen Mode, and your phone will be completly disabled during these hours.
+No phone calls, no pop up notifications, you can only access the clock on your phone, and there is no way to unlock it until the set time is reached.
+Communications from contacts on a whitelist may still get through so that you don't miss important calls from family and loved ones.

-### 2. Move your body (Workout)
+### 2. Move Your Body (Workout)
-Feeling need to workout a little bit but lack of mood?
-Our AI cautch will help you on that and give a general tour about all exercise you are willing to do.
+Feeling the need to workout a little bit but lack the motivation?
+Our AI will help you on that, giving you a personalized workout plan, and providing helpful reminders to keep you accountable.

 ### 3. Sleep well
-Had a hard time to sleep because the phone is too much fun?
-This mode will lock your phone and play music to help you getting better time.
+Have a hard time sleeping because the phone is too much fun?
+This mode will lock your phone and play soothing music or sounds to help you fall asleep.

 ### 4. Guard my app
-Spend 8 hours a day on Facebook?
-You could set a timing for that and decide how can we interrupt you usage of such application.
+Spend eight hours a day on Facebook?
+You could set a time limit for that and decide how can we interrupt your usage of such applications.

 ### 5. Parenting
-This is a parenting control for you kid.
+This is a parenting control for your kid.

 ### 6. My milestone
-This how your statistic about the app usage, what is the improvement you had made with OptiScreen during these time.
+This keeps statistics about your usage of the app: what improvements have you made with OptiScreen since you installed it?

 ## Sketches / Wireframes